 The name Greenhaven is absolutely appropriate for this home.
 It is 8,140 square feet of eco-innovation.
 Yes.
 I said 8,140 square feet.
 This is no “average” home — definitely more of a mansion (I couldn’t bring myself to add the word “mini” to the description of a house this size).
 Truth be told, its size left me suspicious of how “green” the home really is, but more on that later.

 This home is drop dead gorgeous, honestly.
 From street level, it looks deceptively small, although the 2-car garage, separate detached 1-car garage and courtyard definitely hint at the opulence to come.
 All that opulence is, however, wrapped carefully and conscientiously in green.
-From a rainwater catchment system to reclaimed river pine flooring, landscaping done with indigenous plants, soy-based foam insulation, and a deck made of recycled materials, the environment was considered in nearly every building and aesthetic decision.
-There are so many green features that there’s no way I could list them all here.
+From a rainwater catchment system to reclaimed river pine flooring, landscaping done with indigenous plants, soy-based spray foam insulation and roofing in Los Angeles, and a deck made of recycled materials, the environment was considered in nearly every building and aesthetic decision.
+There are so many green features that there’s no way I could list them all here, make sure to check http://www.asifoam.com/, spray foam insulation near San Diego to find about their nature friendly services.
 Check them out for yourself.

 Apparently my husband and I aren’t the only ones who were so intrigued.
 The house was supposed to be open for tours only from July 23-August 9.
 Those dates have been extended indefinitely because the tour has been so popular.
 And did I mention it is free?